 Ship of Theseus Ending

-There are three big patterns that stood out in the story to me:
+There are two big patterns that stood out in the story to me:

-1. Each character has to make highly practical yet emotionally straining medical decisions, from eye surgery to a kidney transplant, implying that big life decisions are great catalysts for change.
+- Each character has to make real yet emotionally heavy medical decisions, from eye surgery to a kidney transplant, implying that big life decisions are great catalysts for change.

-1. With each character, the stakes get more intense, causing the audience to truly ponder over the circumstances and challenge their own preconceived notions.
+With each character, the stakes get more intense, causing the audience to truly ponder over circumstances and challenge their own preconceived notions.

-So, with these two broad points in mind, let’s take a thorough look at each character’s individual story.
+So, with these two broad points in mind, let’s take a thorough look at each character’s individual story first.

 What Happens to Aaliya?